genepi/vntr-calling-nf/README.md

 ```

 ## License
-LPA Exome is MIT Licensed.
+The pipeline is MIT Licensed.